MountainAndMorning/slice-doc/docs/download/README.md

 After install this software and restart your computer, you need reinstall TIMESlice and the error should disappear.

 # Update log

+## V4.4.0
+- Add the Island seg tool.
+- Add the Lasso seg tool.
+- Fix the launch problem in some Windows computer.

 ## V4.3.0
 - Add the new Tube module to replace the Contour module for coronary artery plaque analysing.